 Step 1 – Precise Planning | Step 2 – Personalized Surgery | ||

-Use of the robotic system leads to more precise surgery and helps to balance the soft tissues that surround the knee implant.
+Use of the robotic system leads to more precise surgery and helps to balance the soft tissues that surround the joint implant.
 This may lead to less pain and quicker recovery after surgery.
 All surgery carries risk.
-Talk with your doctor about whether knee replacement surgery is right for you.
+Talk with your doctor about whether joint replacement surgery is right for you.

-Learn more by reading answers to these frequently asked questions about knee surgery:
+Learn more by reading answers to these frequently asked questions about joint surgery:

 No one design fits every patient.
 A surgeon will choose the implant that’s best for you based on your age, activity level, the implant’s track record, and the surgeon’s comfort with that implant.

-We perform a type of knee replacement procedure where the worn-out surfaces of your knee are resurfaced with metal and plastic components.
+We perform a type of joint replacement procedure where the worn-out surfaces of your joint are resurfaced with metal and plastic components.
 This is called a quadricep-sparing technique, and it’s minimally invasive.
 This technique is designed to reduce or eliminate pain, allow easier movement, and get you back to a normal life.

-For patients undergoing a first-time total knee replacement surgery, board-certified orthopaedic surgeon Paul Weidner, MD, and his team at Upper Bucks Orthopaedics at Grand View Health now offer robotic-assisted procedures.
+For patients undergoing a first-time total or partial knee replacement surgery or hip surgery, the team at Upper Bucks Orthopaedics at Grand View Health offers robotic-assisted procedures.
 Our surgeons use the Mako® Robotic-Arm Assisted Surgery System.

-If you have a robotic-assisted surgery, you will receive a CT scan of your knee two weeks prior to surgery.
-The robotic surgery system will use this scan to create a 3-D virtual model of your knee that will help identify the size and placement of your implant based on your unique anatomy.
+If you are a candidate for robotic-assisted surgery, you will receive a CT scan of your hip or knee two weeks prior to surgery.
+The robotic surgery system will use this scan to create a 3-D virtual model of your joint that will help identify the size and placement of your implant based on your unique anatomy.
 In the operating room, your surgeon will use the robotic system’s computer software to adjust your personalized pre-surgery plan as needed.
 Then, during surgery, he will guide the robotic arm within the pre-defined area to provide more accurate placement and alignment of your implant.

-You may go home after just one or two days.
-If you have both knees replaced at the same time, your stay may be longer.
+Many patients go home after hip or knee replacement surgery the same day as their procedure.
 Our goal is to help you recover in the comfort of your own home as soon as possible.
-However, every patient is different, and some patients may need to spend a few days at a rehabilitation center or nursing home after surgery.
+However, every patient is different, and some patients may need to spend a night or two at the hospital followed by a few days at a rehabilitation center or nursing home after surgery.

 Most people will need to use a walker or other device for about two weeks.
 You may be able to drive within four weeks, and you may get back to favorite activities like golf or bowling in 10 or 12 weeks.

-Complications from total knee replacement are rare.
-Possible complications include blood clots in your leg veins, infection, implant loosening, fractures, nerve or blood vessel damage and knee stiffness.
+Complications from total joint replacement are rare.
+Possible complications include blood clots in your leg veins, infection, implant loosening, fractures, nerve or blood vessel damage and stiffness.
 Your care team will work to minimize the risk of these and any other complications.